xiaoniuniu89/ebibliop5/README.md

 <img src='https://res.cloudinary.com/daniel-callaghan/image/upload/v1652696316/p5/Screenshot_from_2022-05-16_11-16-52_qv6eu9.png'>

-## SEO <p id="email-marketing"></p>
+## Email Marketing <p id="email-marketing"></p>
 Users can sign up to the email newsletter from the footer of the website and their is a convenient unsubscribe link at the bottom of each email sent by admin.
+Admin can create a newletter from the admin panel and when it is saved a post_save django signal seds the mail to everyone in the subscribed list.

 </section>